mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+April 7, 2021
+- ldap lab failed when moved to Ubuntu 20.
+Problem traced to problem with nscd cache of pwd.
+Move ldap to Ubuntu 20

+March 23, 2021
+- Parameterizing with RANDOM did not include the upper bound.
+- Add optional step parameter to RANDOM, e.g., to ensure word boundaries.

 March 19, 2021
 - gradelab ignore makdirs error, problem with Windows rmtree on shared folders.
 - gradelab handle spaces in student zip file names.